gregsimon/luma-tools/README.md

 **luma-tools** is a web application that can be used as a companion to the [Luma-1 Drum computer](https://github.com/joebritt/luma1).
 It enables:
 - drag and drop sample conversion and loading
-- device memory memory backup
-- sample bank manipulation (coming soon!)
+- sample bank assembling, loading, importing, exporting

 Releases are hosted at **[https://luma.tools](https://luma.tools/)** and do not require any installation.